top of page

 By identifying these distorted thoughts within your anxiety narratives, you can challenge and replace them with more realistic and balanced perspectives.

-Techniques to Reshape Your Narratives
+Techniques to Reshape Your Narratives (Understand Anxiety and conquering Anxiety)

 Taking control of anxiety involves actively working to reshape your narratives.
 Here are some practical techniques to help you do just that: